So what is this thing called Blinkist?

 For $79.99 per year (or $6.67 per month), you’ll get access to their entire library of 2000+ summaries, which is growing at 40 books per month.
 Other features include highlighting and offline reading, audio versions for over 80% of the summaries, syncing your highlights to Evernote and sending book summaries straight to your Kindle.
 All prices are equal in €, if you’re in Europe.

 On October 26th, 2016, Blinkist launched the biggest update of its app yet with version 4.0.0.
 They also announced it 5 days later in their magazine (the publication date is 31st of October, though the magazine issues was released on October 4th).
 If you’ve stumbled across Blinkist before, you might still remember their old logo:

 With the re-design, that’s changed.
 Here’s the new one:

 The white space resembles the outside world, where knowledge abounds, with the green circle reflecting the Blinkist team, working hard on distilling all these complex ideas down to their small, but powerful core, which is represented by the blue drop.
 A small seed of knowledge for you to consume with little effort, but a big impact!

 Before we dive into it in detail, here are the official update notes Blinkist released with the new version on the App Store:

 Okay, so how does it work?
 Let’s cover the basics.

 Here’s what you see when you open the app:

 The first thing you’ll see is the Blinkist Daily Pick.
 It’s a set of blinks (a summary), which changes every day.
-This set is free to view and listen to via the audio feature for all users, even free and Plus subscribers (those usually don’t get audio).
+This set is free to view and listen to via the audio feature for all users, even people on the free one-day trial.
 You can simply click on it to read the blinks or listen to them, or continue with business as usual.